Forces in dry active matter: A short recap of different expressions for pressure

 with $\rho(x)$ the density of particles at point $x$ as defined above.
 In the steady state this becomes

 which states that the change in momentum flux is caused by the force exerted on the particles by the potential $V$.
 Integrating over space we obtain

-where $x^*$ is again a point deep in the bulk of the system.
-Note that this result implies that any momentum conserving system with local dynamics (whether in equilibrium or not) and whose bulk properties are indeed independent of the bounding potential admits an equation of state~\footnote{Clearly, a trivial non-homogeneity such as phase separation is allowed.}.
+Note that this result implies that any momentum conserving system with local dynamics (whether in equilibrium or not) and whose bulk properties are independent of the bounding potential admits an equation of state\footnote{Clearly, a trivial non-homogeneity such as phase separation is allowed.}.
 Namely, the force exerted on the wall (or the momentum flux as defined above) is independent of the shape of the potential.

-\section{Discussion}
+\subsection{Discussion}

-To summarize the above discussion, we make the following points and observations: \begin{itemize} \item The independence of the mechanical pressure on the shape of the potential is guaranteed for both equilibrium systems and systems which conserve momentum and have local dynamics. \item Depending on the system, either one of these might be at play.
+To summarize the above discussion, we make the following points and observations: \begin{itemize} \item The independence of the mechanical pressure on the shape of the potential is guaranteed for both equilibrium systems (Sec. \ref{sec:mecdef}) and systems which conserve momentum and have local dynamics (Sec. \ref{sec:mfbdef}). \item Depending on the system, either one of these might be at play.
 For example, osmotic pressure allows for an extra mechanism of loss of momentum by a flow of the solvent through the membrane which is not captured by Eq. (\ref{eq:conservation}).
 In this case, $P_M$ is guaranteed to be given by an equation of state only when the system is in equilibrium.
-Conversely, in a non-equilibrium system which conserves momentum (both in the bulk and at the boundaries), the mechanical pressure exerted on a container will obey an equation of state. \item In active systems which continuously absorb and dissipate energy, the thermodynamics definition of pressure is clearly useless. \end{itemize}
+Conversely, in a non-equilibrium system which conserves momentum in the bulk, the mechanical pressure exerted on a container will obey an equation of state. \item In active systems which continuously absorb and dissipate energy, the thermodynamical definition of pressure is clearly useless. \end{itemize}